richyjyun/StimulusResponse/README.md

   <img width="700" height="500" src="https://github.com/richyyun/StimulusResponse/blob/main/InhibitionExample-01.png">
 </p>

-We tracked the changes in responses over time due to repetitive stimulation, their dependence on spontaneous firing rates and firing patterns, and the relationship between the excitatory and inhibitory responses.

 ## Analyses Performed
 - Create a session list (SL) of all experimental sessions.
 - Calculate both the excitatory and inhibitory responses for each detected spike.
 Excitatory response was calculated by thresholding the PSTH to find a peak.
 The inhibitory response was calculated by the time until the next spontaneous spike for each stimulus onset.